RAF Aptitude Test and Airman/Airwoman Selection Test Practice

 Test ContentThe AST, otherwise known as the RAF aptitude test, is comprised of seven sections, containing 148 question items in total.
 Here is a detailed description of each section:

 - Work Rate – A unique section that lasts four minutes and contains 20 questions.
-A table with shape and number codes is provided and you are expected to execute operations according to these codes.
+A table with shape and number codes is provided and have to find alternative codes for a given sequence.

 - Electrical Comprehension – This section represents basic electrical concepts that are part of GCSE-level physics.
 There are 11 minutes to answer 21 questions.

-- Mechanical Reasoning – This section is also based on GCSE-level physics, focusing on mechanical principles.
+- Mechanical Reasoning – This section is also based on GCSE-level physics, focusing on mechanical principles, such as forces and motion, energy, levers, pulleys or screws, and more.
 You have 10 minutes to answer 20 questions.
+The aim of the test is to measure your understanding of these mechanical principles.
+It may be some time since you last worked with information like this, so don’t forget to prepare.

 - Memory – This part is, in a way, the most entertaining and challenging one.
 Part one of the section contains 10 questions.
 You are presented with letter sequences, and you have 1 minute to memorise that sequence.
 You are then asked questions about the order of letters within the sequence.
 The second part of the section tests your ability to remember patterns.
 There are 10 questions, and you will be shown a sequence of grids.
 The grids are shown one at a time and within each grid there are a number of coloured squares.
 The grids will appear one after the other and you will only see one grid at a time.
 You will then be asked to decide which grid is a proper combination of the set of grids displayed in the sequence.